skillrepos/ccode/labs.md

 **Action:** Type:
 ```
-Create a simple To-Do list app in javascript wtih functionality to add and delete tasks
+Create a simple To-Do list app in javascript with functionality to add and delete tasks
 ```

 Notice Claude creates all files without asking for permission.